Bristol Port Enhanced Container Terminal Capacity On Completion Of £9 Million Upgrade

 A number of major companies including Amazon, The Range, and Roper Rhodes – setting up national distribution centers in the hinterland around Portbury and Avonmouth highlighted the geographical advantage of Bristol and the southwest of England having motorway links to all points of the compass.

 James said: “We are a global gateway and have developed partnerships with a number of these key businesses, including for example The Range, which brings in thousands of containers every year via MSC shipping line.”

 There are two container terminals at Bristol Port.
 Portbury handles larger vessels including the weekly MSC feeder from Antwerp.
 The smaller vessels are served by Avonmouth with rapid turnaround time for smaller volumes.

 In the early months of this year, Bristol Port launched a brochure to showcase how it is “Brexit ready”.
-There will be possibility for importers to move from lorry-borne cargo which has potential for delays by the imposition of tariffs into containers, which will provide a further boost in this area.
+There will be a possibility for importers to move from lorry-borne cargo which has the potential for delays by the imposition of tariffs into containers, which will provide a further boost in this area.